|

 Two days before we go, we take both Patrols shopping for food.
 We guide them a little bit but mostly let them do it.
 (We did have to step in once to stop one group from purchasing a prepared shrimp platter they wanted for a snack).
 Originally, we told them that the cost of the weekend depends on them on what they want to spend.
 Now, we limit it to about per person and give them more of a suggested menu.
 Remember we're dealing with 12 and 13 yr olds and although they're capable of a lot they still need guidance.

-This year (our graduation campout will be held in early June) they'll be cooking on light weight backpacker stoves.
+This year (our graduation campout will be held in early June) they'll be cooking on lightweight backpacker stoves.
 (The one I like right now is the Coleman Feather 442 Dual Fuel stove).
-A good breakfast would be bacon & eggs, sandwiches for lunch and, perhaps, the just-add-water dehydrated packaged meals.
-(Mountain House is a brand I like with many to chose from).
+A good breakfast would be bacon & eggs, sandwiches for lunch, and, perhaps, the just-add-water dehydrated packaged meals.
+(Mountain House is a brand I like with many to choose from).

 TEACHING A JLT CLASS ABOUT THE TROOP GUIDE POSITION: